PrestaShop/gridhtml/Readme.md

 ## About

-Allows the statistics system to display data in a grid.
+Just allow statistics to be displayed (and therefore analyzed) on your back office.

 ## Contributing